lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Document Outline

 The remainder of the document is organized as follows: {{background}} outlines EDHOC authenticated with digital signatures, {{overview}} describes the protocol elements of EDHOC, including message flow, formatting of the ephemeral public keys, and key derivation, {{asym}} specifies EDHOC with authentication based on signature keys or static Diffie-Hellman keys, {{error}} specifies the EDHOC error message, and {{transfer}} describes how EDHOC can be transferred in CoAP and used to establish an OSCORE security context.

-## Use of EDHOC

-EDHOC is designed as a lightweight AKE for OSCORE, i.e. to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}}.
-CoAP is a specialized web transfer protocol for use with constrained nodes and networks, providing a request/response interaction model between application endpoints.
-As such, EDHOC is targeting a large variety of use cases involving 'things' with embedded microcontrollers, sensors and actuators.

-A typical setting is when one of the endpoints is constrained or in a constrained network, and the other endpoint is a node on the Internet (such as a mobile phone) or at the edge of the constrained network (such as a gateway).
-Thing-to-thing interactions over constrained networks are also relevant since both endpoints would then benefit from the lightweight properties of the protocol.
-EDHOC could e.g. be run when a device/device(s) connect(s) for the first time, or to establish fresh keys which are not leaked by a later compromise of the long-term keys.
-Further security properties are described in {{sec-prop}}.

 ## Terminology and Requirements Language